 Teaching materials mostly focus on grammar and lexis – but often seem to fail to paint a realistic, inclusive picture of our social landscapes.
-Tyson Seburn explains why minority representation matters and demonstrates how teachers can bring diversity into their ELT classrooms.
+Tyson Seburn explains why minority representation matters and how English teachers can bring diversity into their classrooms.

 I am staring at a blank page.
 I should be writing materials for B1 learners, but I’m still staring – I know the target language and I know the types of activities I’m expected to incorporate.
 Still, I have questions, ones that other writers and teachers may only briefly consider, if at all.